Is Eloping Selfish? (Spoiler Alert: No, It’s NOT!)

-A lot of people worry they’re being selfish by eloping.
+A lot of people worry that eloping is selfish and that they’re going to upset people if they choose to go that route.
 We understand the concern, but here we explain why it’s just not the case.

-If you and your partner are considering jacking in the big, traditional wedding and embarking on an exciting elopement adventure together instead, there is every chance you have already asked yourselves this difficult question.
+If you and your partner are considering jacking in the big, traditional wedding and embarking on an exciting elopement adventure just the two of you instead, you may have faced the difficult question: ‘Is eloping selfish?’.

 You might even be wondering, “Is it wrong to elope?
 Am I bad to want to elope?”.